doncandela/mgah/mgah.md

     Possible point of confusion: The container has its own file system with its own root, independent of the file system outside the container.
 Thus `/etc/os-release` in the `cat` command above prints a file that exists inside the container with OS information.
 Once a container is built, **the file system inside the container is read-only**.
 However, for convenience, **certain directories inside the container are automatically bound to directories outside the container with the same names** when the container is run.
 Typically these will include **the user's current working and home directories** -- making it possible to access and write to the same files and directories from inside the container as outside.

-    I believe these two things: (a) the ability to run a container as a non-superuser, and (b) the ability to access files outside the container are among the primary differences between Apptainer and Docker containers, making Apptainer more suitable for use on a shared HPC system.
+    I believe that these two things: (a) the ability to run a container as a non-superuser, and (b) the ability to access files outside the container are among the primary differences between Apptainer and Docker containers, making Apptainer more suitable for use on a shared HPC system.
 I think Docker containers are most frequently run in cloud-based virtual machines for which the user will have superuser access.

     **Note on the initial working directory in an Apptainer container.**  In 2023 when Unity was newer, the current working directory (CWD) inside an Apptainer container was not automatically bound to the CWD from which the container was run, if it was run from a subdirectory of `/work` (the normal place for job I/O) - I think because `/work` is not under `/home` unlike the work directories for some other HPC clusters like the former USMC.
 But as of 1/25 this seems to have been fixed -- even when run from a directory under `/work`, the CWD is bound as usual.